The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Results: The Landscape of User-centered Misinformation Interventions

 \subsection{Methodological Characteristics}

 To provide an overview of research methods typically used in the field of user-centered interventions to assist in dealing with misinformation, details of the respective study designs were collected.
-All studies were published between 2011 and 2022.
-First, we were interested in the diverse set of addressed concepts as the umbrella term of misleading information covers multiple relevant wordings.
-In total, 89 publications referred to either \textit{misinformation, disinformation or misleading information}.
-Further, 4 publications were specifically interested in \textit{rumours} and 10 publications addressed the concept of \textit{news credibility}.
-Other publications for example, referred to myths, propaganda, or controversial topics.
-Out of a total of 108 included papers, 11 present exclusively \textit{conceptual} ideas of interventions.
-In contrast, the remaining studies collected empirical data in the form of \textit{laboratory experiments} (12 publications), \textit{web-based experiments} (63 publications), \textit{field studies} (6 publications), \textit{surveys} (19 publications), and \textit{interviews} (9 publications).
-In some cases, there is a combination, e.g., of survey and interview or of laboratory experiment and web-based experiment within one publication.
+All studies were published between 2011 and 2024.
+First, we were interested in the different concepts included under the umbrella term `misleading information'.
+In total, 141 publications referred to either \textit{misinformation, disinformation or misleading information}.
+Furthermore, 5 publications were specifically interested in \textit{rumors}, and 10 publications that addressed the concept of \textit{news credibility}.
+Other publications referred to myths, propaganda, or controversial topics.
+Out of a total of 163 included papers, 17 present exclusively \textit{conceptual} ideas of interventions.
+In contrast, the remaining studies collected empirical data in the form of \textit{laboratory experiments} (14 publications), \textit{{online} experiments} (100 publications), \textit{field studies} ({8} publications), \textit{surveys} ({25} publications), and \textit{interviews} ({16} publications). {In our study, we understand a field study as an evaluation type that specifically observes the natural behavior of participants in a real-world scenario, in contrast to experiments that encompass a controlled setting designed by the researchers.
+In the context of misinformation, research experiments rarely take place within an actual lab of the researcher (lab experiment) but typically remotely in an online setting (online experiment), for instance, as a link to the researcher's experimental website, as these experiments often do not require physical presence for additional hardware items.} In some cases, there is a combination, e.g., of survey and interview or of laboratory experiment and {online} experiment within one publication.
 Regarding sample size, the empirical studies range from small groups of participants (<20 e.g., \citep{brashier_timing_2021,challenger_covid-19_2022,gao_label_2018,komendantova_value-driven_2021}) to large-scaled representative groups with far over 1,000 participants (e.g., \citep{autry_correcting_2021,jia_understanding_2022,seo_trust_2019}).
-You can find a visualization of sample sizes in Figure \ref{fig:samplesize}.
-Looking more closely at the participants, a bias can be clearly discerned, as the majority of students report having surveyed U.S. adults and college students as participants.
-However, there are also isolated studies that either address a very specific (vulnerable) target group (e.g., teenagers \citep{axelsson_learning_2021}) or make a comparison between several countries (e.g., \citep{almaliki_misinformation-aware_2019}).
+You can find a visualization of sample sizes in Figure \ref{fig:samplesize}. {A closer look at the participants reveals a clear bias, with the majority of students reporting having U.S. adults and college students as participants.} However, there are also isolated studies that either address a very specific (vulnerable) target group (e.g., teenagers \citep{axelsson_learning_2021}, marginalized communities \citep{velez_latino-targeted_2023}, or {blind/low vision social media users \citep{sharevski_i_2023}}) or make a comparison between several countries (e.g., \citep{almaliki_misinformation-aware_2019}).